refkinscallv/FVSS/readme.md

   - `domain` (Domain Format)

 - **Additional Parameters:**
-  - `space`: Allowing or disallowing spaces in the input.
+  - `space`: Allowing or disallowing spaces in the values.
   - `length`: Specifying the minimum length for certain types of validation.
-  - `punct`: Allowing or disallowing punctuation marks in the input.
+  - `punct`: Allowing or disallowing punctuation marks in the values.

 ## Installation